 With La Rose's guidance, six Akawaio and Arekuna communities from the Upper Mazaruni region filed Guyana's first land rights lawsuit in the High Court on October 28, 1998.
-In the case, which remains undecided, the communities seek recognition of their aboriginal title to a territory of about 3,000 square miles, the rainforest home of 5,500 Amerindians.
-If successful, this court case will grant the Akawaio and Arekuna peoples the right to remove all miners from their lands and force the government of Guyana to annul all mining concessions on native lands in the Upper Mazaruni.
-The case would also set an important precedent for other Amerindian communities in Guyana.
+In the case the communities sought recognition of their aboriginal title to a territory of about 3,000 square miles, the rainforest home of 5,500 Amerindians.

-La Rose has influenced revisions of the Forest Act, which could save up to 40 percent of Guyana?s forests if her recommendations are accepted.
-She has been able to reduce the number of logging concessions and won a government moratorium on logging in 1993.
+La Rose influenced revisions of the Forest Act, and was able to reduce the number of logging concessions and won a government moratorium on logging in 1993.

 Watch in high resolution on YouTube.